mercadopago/devsite-docs/plugins/modules/prestashop.en.md

 **Installation via Marketplace**

 1. Go to **[Prestashop Marketplace](https://addons.prestashop.com/en/payment-card-wallet/23962-mercado-pago.html/)** and click in Register to Download:
-2. Before your register, you can download the module.open
+2. Before your register, you can download the module.
 ![Download](../../images/plugins/modules/prestashop/download.gif)

 3. Now access you admin and go to Modules and Services.